BlockchainCommons/bc-slip39/README.md

 **Implementation of SLIP-39 Shamir Secret Sharing standard for use in [Blockchain Commons](https://www.BlockchainCommons.com) Software Projects**

 _This library has been deprecated due to the fact that SLIP-39 does not round trip with BIP-39.
-For Shamir's Secret Sharing, we have replaced this with the newer [bc-sskr](https://github.com/BlockchainCommons/bc-sskr) library, which has received a full [security review](https://github.com/BlockchainCommons/bc-sskr/blob/master/SECURITY-REVIEW.md) and is ready for production deplotment._
+For Shamir's Secret Sharing, we have replaced this with the newer [bc-sskr](https://github.com/BlockchainCommons/bc-sskr) library, which has received a full [security review](https://github.com/BlockchainCommons/bc-sskr/blob/master/SECURITY-REVIEW.md) and is ready for production deployment._

 ## Prerequisites